 You can also have fun with the interior of the car to truly showcase its details.
-Whether it’s a funky steering wheel design, a high-tech dashboard, or a cozy lining, shots like these will make the character of the car shine.
+Whether it’s a funky steering wheel design, a high-tech dashboard, or a cozy lining, photos like these will make the character of the car shine.

 10. Know When to Use Lighting

 If you want to add interest or detail to your car photo with a reflection, take time to have it washed first.
-After, set the car at an angle from what you want to be reflected and start shooting.
+After, set the car at an angle from what you want to be reflected and get started shooting.
 Capturing reflections in the right lighting and position is challenging, so you may need to reposition the car and yourself a few times before you get it right.

 Some of the most popular reflections are city skylines, sunsets, natural scenery, and lighting effects that look like neon lights.

 Although reflections can deliver visual intrigue, they can also be distracting.
 They draw attention away from the car’s lines, a key component of automotive photography.
 Umbrellas and reflectors help manipulate lighting to avoid reflections.
-If you are catching your reflection in the car, you can try to time the photo with the camera on a tripod.
+If you are catching your reflection in the car, you can try to time the image with the camera on a tripod.

 A Technical Look at Car Photography